FAQ

 • Demand promotion for sustainable textiles (B2B/B2C)

-• Measurability of goals for own communication activities
+• Measurability of targets for own communication activities

 • Taking a pioneering role and assuming personal responsibility